 Pwn2Own Hackers Take Down Chrome, Firefox, IE102013.03.08 09:44 by Daniela

-Keywords: Pwn2Own, hackers, security
+Tags: Pwn2Own, hackers, security

 In its eighth year, the Pwn2Own contest paid $100,000 for the successful exploitation of IE 10 running on a Surface Pro tablet powered by Windows 8.
 The attack was impressive because it was able to bypass a variety of anti-exploit technologies Microsoft has added to its flagship operating system and browser over the past decade.
 To succeed, researchers from France-based Vupen Security had to combine multiple attacks, a technique that is growing increasingly common.